 DSC specialists can make use of ExpertMode at any time to access the full scope of Proteus® software functionality.
 Results generated by means of AutoEvaluation can be manually post-processed and newly calculated so that the experienced user maintains full control of the evaluation process.

-The Proteus® software version 7 – especially tailored to the DSC 214 Polyma – runs on Windows XP, Windows 7 or Windows 8.1.
+The Proteus® software version 7 – especially tailored to the DSC 214 Polyma – runs on Windows 7, Windows 8.1 or Windows 10.
 It is licensed with the instrument and can of course also be installed on other computer systems.

 AutoEvaluation is a completely novel software development allowing for the evaluation – automatically or at the push of a button – of unknown curves for thermoplastic polymers, rubbers and resins.
 AutoEvaluation analyzes DSC curves by first recognizing any key effects such as glass transitions or melting peaks, and then properly interpreting side effects such as recrystallization effects in logical steps.
 For the first time, users now have access to expert applications knowledge in the form of an intelligent software algorithm.